 Well-Respected in the Marketplace – KSU nursing graduates have been sought after by Georgia’s top-tier healthcare employers for the past 45 years.

-Affordability – KSU’s nurse practitioner program is offered at a far lower cost than private universities and for-profit programs.
+Affordability – KSU’s Family Nurse Practitioner program is offered at a far lower cost than private universities and for-profit programs.

 Valuable Hands-on Components – The program has established relationships with a broad array of preceptor practicum sites in north Georgia.